hdlx/AltAppSwitcher/README.md

 I'm using VSCodium/VSCode to write and debug code, along those 2 extensions:
 - https://open-vsx.org/extension/vadimcn/vscode-lldb for debugging
 - https://open-vsx.org/extension/llvm-vs-code-extensions/vscode-clangd for language server integration (code completion, errors...)

-With those, you should be able to build and run inside VSCode using the configurations defined in `.vscode\launch.json` (atm configurations are for x86_64 is hardcoded but you can easily create arm64 equivalent)
+With those, you should be able to build and run inside VSCode using the configurations defined in `.vscode\launch.json` (at the moment, configurations are written for x86_64 but you can easily create arm64 equivalent)
 Configurations refers to tasks defined in `D:\Dev\AltAppSwitcher\.vscode\tasks.json`